 Photo: Adéral Piot | Dancer: Brontë Poiré-Prest

-Every year, more than 150 people register for this audition.
 All applicants who submit a complete application file are sent a written invitation to take part.
-The preliminary audition is held over two weekend days and each applicant is invited to attend either on the Saturday or the Sunday.
+The preliminary audition is held over two weekend days and each applicant is invited to attend either on the Friday, the Saturday or the Sunday.
 The evaluation committee is made up of the École de danse contemporaine de Montréal's faculty.

 A free master class open to all young dancers interested is offered in each city.